 What do you think about our checklist so far?
 Have you implemented any of them?
 Leave a comment at the end of the article and share your experience with us!

 Now let’s take a look at the house buyer turn offs that are located outside of the house.

 Home Buyer Turn Offs – Outside of the House

 1) No Garden: Although not every buyer cares for a garden, the majority usually expect something outside their house.
 Of course if your home does not have one there isn’t much you can do but without one you are at a slight disadvantage and won’t be able to attract all types of buyers.
 This can also affect the overall house price of your property as well.

 2) Unfinished Building Work: Never start a house viewing if you have building work going one.
 Potential buyers visit a house trying to envision what their new home will look like.
 By having unfinished work there, you make it harder for this to happen.
-Let’s not forget the other fact that it does not look nice at all.
+If you’re bored at home then getting the jobs might be time well spent .

 3) Illegal Home Improvements: It’s not uncommon for homebuyers to build extensions and the like without getting the required planning permission.
 If you’ve done this and a buyers find out their going to back out of the sale.

 4) Swimming Pools: Swimming pools are a dream during spring and summer times but after that they become more of a headache.
 The maintenance, time and cost involved in running a swimming pool is very high so unless someone is supremely well off, having a swimming pool is seen as a big turn off for many.